javascript-tutorial/en.javascript.info/1-js/12-generators-iterators/1-generators/article.md

 Until this moment, generators were similar to iterable objects, with a special syntax to generate values.
 But in fact they are much more powerful and flexible.

-That's because `yield` is a two-way street: it not only returns the result outside, but also can pass the value inside the generator.
+That's because `yield` is a two-way street: it not only returns the result to the outside, but also can pass the value inside the generator.

 To do so, we should call `generator.next(arg)`, with an argument.
 That argument becomes the result of `yield`.